-- (1) The Illustration A boy who loses his parents and inherits their wealth still must wait until he is an adult to have the personal freedom of an adult, as well as the right to decide what to do with his inheritance.
+- (1) The Illustration A boy who loses his parents and inherits their wealth still must wait until he is an adult to have the personal freedom of an adult and the right to decide what to do with his inheritance.
 (4:1-2) - A. 1 I mean that the heir, as long as he is a child, is no different from a slave, though he is the owner of everything, 2 but he is under guardians and managers until the date set by his father. - B. "In Roman law, boys from birth to 14 years of age were in the charge of a legal guardian (cf. 3:23-25).
 From age 14 to 25, their property was administered by trustees (cf. 4:2).
-Paul was alluding to this Roman custom by using these precise terms."1 - C. There is a variety of ways you can view this illustration, but I think the best way, and as such the intended way, is to see it as an illustration of a boy whose parents have both died and is the legal heir and owner of everything his father had.
+Paul was alluding to this Roman custom by using these precise terms." - C. You can view this illustration in various ways, but I think the best way, and as such the intended way, is to see it as an illustration of a boy whose parents have both died and is the legal heir and owner of everything his father had.
 However, because he is not yet an adult, he is not allowed to freely do with his inheritance what he wants, nor is he allowed to do with his life what he wants.
 As such, the child is placed under two different types of authorities. - 1.
-As we briefly discussed last week, in Roman society a guardian is a person who was hired to essentially raise a child for the parents.
-In this illustration the guardian is hired because the parents have died, proved by the fact the child is the legal owner of all his dad had (4:1b).
-Guardians served as the disciplinarians and moral instructors that consequentially also have authority over the decisions of the boy's life, just as a parent would have.
-The guardians determine things like where the child will live and how they will be educated.
-They determine the moral, ethical, and behavioral standards the child will be held accountable to, as well as how the child will be held accountable to them.
-The guardians determine when the child will go to bed and wake up, what the child will eat, how the child will dress, who their friends can and cannot be, and the list goes on.
-The guardian is the authority in their life and everything about their life falls under their authority. - 2.
-Managers, or trustees as they may also be known, have the responsibility and authority to oversee the inheritance in order to provide for the boy in his youth and secure the inheritance until the time deemed by his Father that he can have authority over it himself.
-It's the trustees decision on how the money is invested and spent, and although they can certainly entertain the desires of the child, they have no obligation to them at all, despite the fact that everything they are managing actually belongs to the child.
+As we briefly discussed in the previous passage, in Roman society, a guardian was a person who was hired to essentially raise a child for the parents.
+In this illustration the guardian is hired because the parents have died, which is proven by the fact the child is the legal owner of all his dad had (4:1b).
+Guardians served as the disciplinarians and moral instructors that consequentially also had authority over the decisions of the boy's life, just as a parent would have.
+The guardians determined where the child would live and how they would be educated.
+They determined the moral, ethical, and behavioral standards the child would be held accountable to and how they would be held responsible for them.
+The guardians determined when the child would go to bed and wake up, what the child would eat, how the child would dress, who their friends could and couldn't be, and the list goes on.
+The guardian was the authority in their life, and everything about their life fell under their jurisdiction. - 2.
+Managers, or trustees as they were also known, had the responsibility and authority to oversee the inheritance to provide for the boy in his youth and secure the inheritance until the time deemed by his Father that he could have authority over it himself.
+It's the trustee's decision on how the money is invested and spent.
+Although they can certainly entertain the child's desires, they have no obligation to them at all, despite the fact that everything they manage actually belongs to the child.